Hazegard/Goauld-doc/content/en/_index.md

 > Goauld is a post-exploitation and remote access tool designed for use in restricted environments.

+During penetration tests, operators often face restrictive network environments:
+- Working from a client-provided laptop behind VPNs
+- Traversing authenticated egress proxies
+- Operating under restrictive network controls

-During penetration tests, operators may be required to work from a client-provided laptop behind VPNs, authenticated egress proxies, or restrictive network controls.
-In other cases, gaining remote code execution on a system still requires establishing a stable and fully interactive access channel.
+Additionally, gaining remote code execution on a system requires establishing a stable and fully interactive access channel.

-Goauld solves these problems by providing a tunneling and access framework that allows operators to interact with remote agents through multiple transport protocols while maintaining a secure SSH-based architecture.
+Goauld provides a tunneling and access framework for remote agent interaction.
+It supports multiple transport protocols while maintaining a secure SSH-based architecture.

 It is composed of three components:
 - The server, exposing an SSH server both directly and through multiple tunneling transports